PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 esearch -db assembly -query "biosample" | efetch -format fasta > biosample.fasta

 ```
-And we analyze the number of contigs of each assembly file to filter out those that don't contain plasmids
+And we analyze the number of contigs of each assembly file to filter out those that don't contain plasmids:

 ```diff